 As Victoria (Jenna Coleman) contemplates the ascension portrait of Elizabeth I, she tells Melbourne (Rufus Sewell) she is still having problems with her uncles.
 Uncle Ernest Augustus (Peter Firth) is still trying to have her declared unfit to rule and Uncle Leopold (Alex Jennings), preoccupied with her marital status, is coming to England to convince her to marry.
 Melbourne points out Elizabeth chose to have companions instead of a husband and this intrigues Victoria.

 Uncle Leopold arrives at Buckingham Palace and immediately provokes the ire of Victoria by pointing out her lack of height and reminding her that if Charlotte and their child had lived, Victoria wouldn’t be queen.
-Leopold then wastes no time in promoting the cause of his nephew, Prince Albert, however Victoria reminds her uncle how unimpressed she was with Albert when they first met.
+Leopold then wastes no time in promoting the cause of his nephew, Albert, however Victoria reminds her uncle how unimpressed she was with the prince when they first met.
 In the meantime, Uncle Ernest is busy plotting to marry Victoria to his son, George, so he can control Victoria through him.

 Melbourne returns to the palace to inform Victoria about the Chartist problems, while also taking the opportunity to advise why first cousins should never marry.
 Later that evening, Victoria attends the opera with Grand Duke Alexander Nikolaevich of Russia (Daniel Donskoy) which prompts Uncle Ernest to send his son, George (Nicholas Agnew), to the royal box.
-The atmosphere between the prospective suitors is frosty much to Victoria’s amusement but Uncle Leopold is far form happy to see Albert has competition.
+The atmosphere between the prospective suitors is frosty much to Victoria’s amusement but Uncle Leopold is far from happy to see Albert has competition.
 On the way home, Leopold warns Victoria she cannot marry Melbourne and even the most stable of countries can be prone to revolution in view of the recent Chartist trouble.
 Victoria declares she has no plans to marry anyone but Leopold’s words worry her.

 Victoria and Melbourne attend the commemoration of a new statue to the Duke of Kent but Victoria is disturbed by the increase in the number of soldiers protecting her.
-Melbourne assures Victoria the security is necessary and just as Victoria is pulling the cord to unveil the plaque on the statues, violence erupts in the crowd and Victoria is whisked away.
-Leopold takes the opportunity to impress on Melbourne how important it is for the queen to marry and requests he use his influence to persuade her to consider marriage to Albert.
+Melbourne assures her the security is necessary and just as Victoria is pulling the cord to unveil the plaque on the statues, violence erupts in the crowd and she is whisked away.
+Leopold takes the opportunity to impress on Melbourne how important it is for the Queen to marry and requests he use his influence to persuade her to consider marriage to Albert.
 Melbourne, dismayed by Leopold’s words, maintains he does not have as much power over Victoria as everyone believes and the decision will be hers alone.